wyguo/TSIS/README.md

 ###Step 2: score the isoform switches

 We defined 5 parameters to score the quality of isoform switch.
-The first two are the probability/frequency of switch and the sum of average distance before and after switch, used as Score 1 and Score 2 in [iso-kTSP](https://bitbucket.org/regulatorygenomicsupf/iso-ktsp) method (see [Figure 1(A)](#Figure1)) method for two condition comparisons [(Sebestyen, et al., 2015)](http://biorxiv.org/content/early/2014/07/04/006908).
+The first two are the probability/frequency of switch and the sum of average distance before and after switch, used as Score 1 and Score 2 in [iso-kTSP](https://bitbucket.org/regulatorygenomicsupf/iso-ktsp) method (see <a href="#fig1">Figure 1(A)</a>) method for two condition comparisons [(Sebestyen, et al., 2015)](http://biorxiv.org/content/early/2014/07/04/006908).
 To investigate the switches of two isoforms $iso_i$ and $iso_j$ in two conditions $c_1$ and $c_2$, Score 1 is defined as
 \[S_1(iso_i,iso_j|c_1,c_2)=|p(iso_1>iso2|c_1)+p(iso_1<iso_2|c_2)-1|,\]
 where $p(iso_1>iso2|c_1)$ and $p(iso_1<iso_2|c_2)$ are the frequencies/probabilities that the samples of one isoform is greater or less than in the other in corresponding conditions.
 Score 2 is defined as
 \[S_2(iso_i,iso_j|c_1,c_2)=|mean.dist(iso_i,iso_2|c_1)|+|mean.dist(ios_1,iso_2|c_2)|,\]
 where $mean.dist(iso_i,iso_2|c_1)$ and $mean.dist(ios_1,iso_2|c_2)$ are the mean distances of samples in conditions $c_1$ and $c_2$, respectively.

 However, the time-series for a pair of isoforms may undergo a number of switches in the time duration.
 The time duration is divided into intervals with the intersection points determined in <a href="#step1">Step 1</a>.
-For example, in [Figure 1(B)](#Figure1), the duration of four time points is divided into interval 1 to 3 with the intersection points of switch1 and switch2.
+For example, in <a href="#fig1">Figure 1(B)</a>, the duration of four time points is divided into interval 1 to 3 with the intersection points of switch1 and switch2.
 To extend the iso-kTSP to TSIS, the samples in each pair of consecutive intervals before and after switch are assimilated as samples in two conditions to implement the calculation of Score 1 and Score 2.

 The time-series isoform switches are more complex than the comparisons over two conditions.
 In addition to Score 1 and Score 2 for each switch point, we defined other 3 parameters as metrics of switch qualities.

 - p-value of paired t-test for the two isoform sample differences within each interval.
-For example, the p-value for interval 2 in [Figure 1(B)](#Figure1) is
+For example, the p-value for interval 2 in <a href="#fig1">Figure 1(B)</a> is
 ```{r}
 t.test(c(1,1,2,2,3,4),c(3,4,5,5,6,6),paired = T)$p.value
 ```